 - Which are the root canal symptoms in case of an infection?

-- What is the process of a root canal treatment?
+- What is the process of the intervention?

-- What advantages and disadvantages does a root canal treatment have?
+- Advantages and disadvantages of root canal treatment

 One of the root canal symptoms is a rather strong toothache: the patient may feel a strong pounding as well as pressure pain.